Zhiguli

 About Zhiguli

 Zhiguli Nature Reserve protects 23,157 hectares of unique mountain-forest ecosystems in the Zhiguli Mountains of Samara Oblast, an isolated limestone massif forming a dramatic bend in the Volga River.
-Established in 1927, the reserve preserves relict and endemic plant communities on Carboniferous limestone cliffs, representing species that survived ice ages in this sheltered location.
+[1] Established in 1927, the reserve preserves relict and endemic plant communities on limestone and chalk cliffs, representing species that survived ice ages in this sheltered location.
+In 2007, the reserve and the surrounding Samarskaya Luka National Park were together designated part of the UNESCO Middle Volga Biosphere Reserve.
+[2]

 Wildlife Ecosystems

-Moose, wild boar, roe deer, badger, fox, and diverse forest birds.
-Over 200 bird species.
-The Volga provides aquatic habitat.
-The isolated mountain position creates a species island effect with some populations distinct from surrounding areas.
+Moose, wild boar, roe deer, badger, fox, and diverse forest birds inhabit the reserve.
+The Kuybyshev Reservoir of the Volga provides aquatic habitat.
+[1] The isolated mountain position creates a species-island effect, with some populations distinct from surrounding areas.

 Flora Ecosystems

-Over 1,000 plant species in this compact area, with numerous relicts and endemics.
-Limestone cliffs support Mediterranean and steppe species far north of their main range.
-Pine and broadleaf forests cover slopes.
+Despite comprising less than 0.2% of the Samara region, the reserve contains over 1,000 of the approximately 1,500 higher plant species of the region, including 50 relict species that survived from previous warmer geological periods.
+[1] Limestone cliffs support Mediterranean and steppe species far north of their main range.
+Mixed coniferous-deciduous and deciduous forests cover roughly 94% of the reserve.
 The Zhiguli served as a glacial refugium, preserving warmth-loving species through ice ages.

 Geology